m-trivedi/m-trivedi/README.md

 # Hello, my name is Mihir Trivedi.
 I'm a Junior at the University of Wisconsin - Madison majoring in Computer Sciences.
 I currently work part-time at Pantry2Home as a full-stack developer.
-Feel free to check out my personal website (mihirtrivedi.com) to learn more about me.
+Feel free to check out my [personal website](https://mihirtrivedi.com) to learn more about me.

 ## Experience
 ### Full-Stack Developer @ [Pantry2Home](https://pantry2home.com)